 Anaconda / Mamba¶

-To clean up cached installation packages, run the following commands:
+To clean up cached installation packages from Anaconda, run the following commands:

 Singularity stores its cache by default in a user's home folder.
 To determine your cache folder for Singularity: